 Association-owned, such as a home owners association

-City/town owned systems produce about 80% of total water produced, the remaining ownership categories produce less than 5% each.
+City/town-owned systems produce about 80% of total water produced.

-Larger water systems generally have a lower and more stable leakage rates.
-Between 2010 and 2015 City/town-owned water systems have maintained a leakage rate of less than 10%.
-Leakage data is not available for systems that do not have meters for all customers.
+Larger water systems generally have lower and more stable distribution system leakage rates.
+Between 2010 and 2017 city/town-owned water systems have maintained a leakage rate of less than 10%.
+Leakage data is only available for systems that are fully metered.

-Total Water Produced − Authorized Consumption = Leakage
+Total Water Produced − Authorized Consumption = Distribution System Leakage

 Total Water Produced is the amount of water pumped and dispersed from each water system’s source.